biosimulations/biosimulations/docs/users/simulating-projects.md

 These simulation projects are verified to be compatible with runBioSimulations.
 The [BioSimulators test suite](https://github.com/biosimulators/Biosimulators_test_suite/tree/deploy/examples/) describes the specific simulation tools that are compatible with each example project.

-## Using a containerized simulation tools
+## Using containerized simulation tools

 ### Execute a simulation locally